 - Soak your cashews in hot water for 5 minutes.

 - Next, add the drained cashews, silken tofu, extra firm tofu, nutritional yeast, lemon juice, salt and pepper to a high speed blender.
 Blend until completely smooth.
 Then, pulse in the basil until combined.
+Taste and season with salt and pepper to taste.
 Set aside.

 - In a large skillet over medium heat, sauté the shallot, kale and shiitake mushrooms in a teaspoon of oil until soft and fragrant, about 3-5 minutes.
 Add in a tablespoon of tamari for saltiness!